shreyas44/groot/README.md

 ### Note

 - The only case where there's no type safety or type checking either by Go or Groot is for GraphQL interfaces
-- Although almost all use cases are covered (except the ones mentioned above), the library isn't teststed yet
+- Although almost all use cases are covered (except the ones mentioned above), the library isn't teststed yet.
+If there's anything else missing please open an issue!